uwblueprint/intro_to_backend_development_in_python/README.md

 		- Install easy_install
 		- Run same commands as above without "sudo"

-4. Creating the virtual environment (Make sure you're in the root directory of this project)
+4. Create the virtual environment (Make sure you're in the root directory of this project)
 	- `cd starter`
 	- `virtualenv env`